 - Scenery Porn: Absolutely gorgeous cel-shaded scenery with the world's most soothing soundtrack.
 You'd be forgiven for just wandering around and taking in the sights.

-- Sequence Breaking: In Winter of the Melodias, it seems to be possible to find the Jumbrella Cape sooner than you're meant to, making some subsequent puzzles a bit easier.
+- Sequence Breaking: In Winter of the Melodias, it is possible to find the Jumbrella Cape sooner than you're meant to, making some subsequent puzzles a bit easier.

-- Slippy-Slidey Ice World: The entire world in Winter of the Melodias.
+- Slippy-Slidey Ice World: The entire world in Winter of the Melodias has been locked in perpetual winter.
+Toku seeks the Spirit of Seasons to reverse the curse.